 Company ‘portfolio’ shareholders

-Some of the UK’s double taxation treaties provide for payment to a resident of the other country of part of the tax credit attached to UK dividends.
+Some of the UK’s double taxation treaties allow payment to a resident of the other country part of the tax credit attached to UK dividends.
 But in practice, the amount that the UK retains under the double taxation treaty covers the whole of the tax credit.

 Direct investor companies

-The UK’s double taxation conventions with the following countries provide an entitlement to a tax credit to direct investor companies which controls 10% or more of the voting power in the UK company paying the dividend:
+The UK’s double taxation conventions with the following countries provide an entitlement to a tax credit to direct investor companies which control 10% or more of the voting power in the UK company paying the dividend:

 - give the company’s full name and address